gradle/gradle/design-docs/build-migration-verification.md

 # Open issues

 ## General

+* To generate a model of the Gradle build outputs: how do we determine which tasks produce outputs, run those tasks, then inspect the build model for the configuration of where the archives are?

 * Does verification always include execution of the "old" and "new" builds, or can it work off preexisting outputs?